 Make sure that the tree won’t fall further onto you and that it is located in a dry area.

 Debris Hut Shelter

-A snow shelter is also considered a body heat shelter made in colder climates.
-The idea is the same as a debris hut shelter but instead of dirt and leaves, snow is used.
+A snow shelter is also considered a body heat shelter in colder climates.
+The idea is the same as a debris hut shelter, but instead of dirt and leaves, you use snow.

-The success of a snow shelter highly depends on the location and consistency of the snow.
-Snow that easily packs and compresses will give you a stronger structure, so look for places where a big drift of snow has accumulated.
-This guide further illustrates some pretty great tips in building various snow shelters.
+The success of this survival shelter depends on the location and consistency of the snow.
+Snow that easily packs and compresses will give you a stronger structure, so look for places where a big snow drift has accumulated.
+This guide illustrates other great tips for building various snow survival shelters.

 Like most survival skills, practice makes your survival shelter perfect.

 Realistically, you won’t always get the results you want on the first try; even the most seasoned preppers make some mistakes along the way.
 You might find the central beam for your lean-to to be too short, or your dug-out trench may be too shallow.
 In any case, it’s best to encounter these mistakes in practice than in a real survival situation.